KeepCrispy/BlueWyvern/README.md

 This is part of a write-up I wrote on modern AMSI evasion techniques and how you can protect yourself and your development pipeline/environments.
 [My Powershell AMSI write-up](https://keepcrispy.github.io/AMSIProj)

 Utimately AMSI systems should be patched to catch these types of issues.
-This POC is only able to realisitclly catch a fraction of all possible combinations of obfuscation and evasion techniques.

 ----------------------------------------------------------------------------